Ralf-A/Food-Delivery-API/README.md

 calculates the delivery fee for food couriers based on regional base fee, vehicle type, and weather conditions.

-Calculate delivery base fee based on weather for a current or a specified time.
+⏰ Calculate delivery base fee based on weather for a current or a specified time. ⏰

-By default all business logic is same as in task's description, but base fees and extra fees can be managed with CRUD endpoints below.
+⚙️ By default all business logic is same as in task's description, but base fees and extra fees can be managed with CRUD endpoints below. ⚙️

+❗ Exceptions detailed below. ❗

 ## Delivery Fee Calculation Endpoint